reneeduijzers/My_First_React_App/README.md

 ## Description

-- fetching and display data
+- fetching data with Axios
 - using React State management
 - :+1: button
 - clearbutton
 - 🎨 with CSS, Sass and Bootstrap
-- adding some animation
+- adding some animation with CSS

 ## Online